Nesiophasma

 Nesiophasma is a genus of very large stick insects within the order Phasmatodea and the tribe of Stephanacridini.
-Known species occur in Sulawesi, Selayar Island south of Sulawesi, Sangir Island, Lesser Sunda Islands (Romang Island), and New Guinea.
+This genus is found in Wallacea west of Weber’s Line: Sulawesi, Peleng Island, Selayar Island, Kalaotoa Island, Sanana Island, Romang Island, Timor Island, Sangihe Island and Talaud Islands.
+New Guinea with doubt.
 The largest in the list of species is Nesiophasma giganteum, with females reaching a body length of 30 cm (12 inches).